zaidfayaz/React/react_practice/1-Introduction.md

                     Shallow Comarison (SC)

-    we will study this with respect to
+    we will study this with respect to the
 1) Primitive Types : a (sc) b returns true if a and b have the same value and are of the same type Ex. string 'zaid' (SC) string 'zaid' returns true